- Get link

 Helga: Selamat malam.
 (Good evening.)

-In the video, Najwa called Helga with the honorific title [ibu], so she said Ibu Helga, instead just Helga.
+In the video, Najwa called Helga with the honorific title [ibu], so she said Ibu Helga instead of just Helga.

-The next scene is taken from a TV Series called In the Kost.
+The second clip is taken from a TV Series called In the Kost.
 Let's watch it down below.

 And here is the conversation in the scene with English translations.